dropbox/Dropline/README.md

-This is a simple utility to estimate how busy an area is using wifi signals.
-I built this as a project for Dropbox's Hack Week 2015.
-My inspiration is waiting in long lines at the Tuck Shop (and wishing I wasn't).
+A simple utility to estimate how busy an area is using wifi signals.
+Built for Dropbox's Hack Week 2015.
+Inspired by long lines at the Tuck Shop.

 It connects to a Kismet server to gather Wi-Fi data.